Recommendations on foundation governance

 The board reviews the Foundation’s investment strategy and policy annually and conducts regular reviews of the Foundation’s main risks (incl. the aggregate risk profile of its investment portfolio).
 This is done to ensure that the asset management and risk profile matches the Foundation’s purpose, needs, and obligations.

-2.2.1.
-It is recommended that the chairman of the board of directors organize, convene and chair meetings of the board of directors in order to ensure effective board work and to establish the best conditions for the work of the board members, individually and collectively.
+2.2.1 It is recommended that the chairman of the board of directors organise, convene and chair meetings of the board of directors in order to ensure effective board work and to establish the best conditions for the work of the board members, individually and collectively.

 The LEO Foundation is in compliance with this recommendation.

-2.3.1.
-It is recommended that the board of directors regularly, and at least every second year, assess and stipulate the competences that the board of directors needs to possess in order to best perform the tasks incumbent upon the board of directors
+2.3.1 It is recommended that the board of directors regularly, and at least every second year, assess and stipulate the competences that the board of directors needs to possess in order to best perform the tasks and responsibilities incumbent upon the board of directors.

 The LEO Foundation is in compliance with this recommendation.